|Ambition leads me not only farther than any other man has been before me, but as far as I think it possible for man to go.|

 |James Cook, one of the greatest discoverers of mankind|

-The power of images is mighty and leaves nobody unaffected.
+The power of images is mighty and leaves no one unaffected.
 I am pretty aware of that.
-Hence I am seeing my photographs first and foremost as a document of our planet, of a culture, of a moment that I captured by the help of digital celluloid.
-Tone Mapping or excessive retouching, techniques that are putting a photo’s touch with reality at risk, I am refusing categorically as they are nothing but a tool for artificial sensationalism.
-Suchlike works are nothing but computer created pictures that barely bear traces of the photography trade.
+Hence I am seeing my photographs first and foremost simply as a document of our planet, of a culture, of a moment I captured by the help of digital celluloid.
+Techniques putting a photo’s touch with reality at risk, like tone mapping or excessive retouching I am refusing categorically as they are nothing but a tool for artificial sensationalism.
+Suchlike work is nothing but a computer created picture that barely bears traces of the photography trade.

 Since ever photography is fascinating me and due to the ongoing technical development it took more and more influence on my creative output.
 A camera became my constant companion and artists, crowd, promoters and club owners liked the way I am capturing the club and event atmosphere.
 Thenceforward it didn’t take much time and all photographical terms got more and more professional.
 Nowadays I am specialised in travel documentation, event photography, available light and classic portraits such as politics and newspapers demand it.
 In particular club photography is a perfect combination of musical and visual world.
 True to the motto »In the fray, instead of being kept at bay« I rock until the morning hours; a the major ingredient how to shoot lively and authentic photos which are authentic, speaking for themselves and are far away from usual party pictures.